dotnet/docs-aspire/docs/fundamentals/testing.md

 ## Summary

-By using the .NET Aspire testing project template, you can easily create test projects for your .NET Aspire solutions.
+The .NET Aspire testing project template makes it easier to create test projects for .NET Aspire solutions.
 The template project includes a sample test that you can use as a starting point for your tests.
 The `DistributedApplicationTestingBuilder` follows a familiar pattern to the `WebApplicationFactory` in ASP.NET Core.
 It allows you to create a test host for your distributed application and run tests against it.

 Finally, when using the `DistributedApplicationTestingBuilder` all resource logs are redirected to the `DistributedApplication` by default.
-With resource logs being redirected, it enables scenarios where you want to assert that a resource is logging correctly.
+The redirection of resource logs enables scenarios where you want to assert that a resource is logging correctly.

 ## See also